cloudwatt/applications/blueprint-3tiers/README_EN.md

 swift upload your_back_contenair /var/cache/mylvmbackup/backup/*
 rm -rf /var/cache/mylvmbackup/backup/*
 ~~~

+## So watt ?

+The goal of this tutorial is to accelerate your start.
+At this point **you** are the master of the stack.

+You now have an SSH access point on your virtual machine through the floating-IP and your private keypair (default user name `cloud`).

 ### Resources you could be interested in:
 * [ Apache Home page](http://www.apache.org/)